NETWAYS/foreman-training/architecture/02_smart_proxy.md

 via OMAPI.
 For Microsoft DHCP installation of the Smart Proxy on Windows Server system is required which needs netsh command installed and the user running the service needs administrative privileges, but the server does not need to be the DHCP server.
-For testing enviroments also an implementation for Libvirt using virsh to manage the dnsmasq underneath is available, a productive use is not recommended.
+For testing enviroments also an implementation for Libvirt using libvirt API to manage the dnsmasq underneath is available, a productive use is not recommended.

 ~~~ENDSECTION~~~